babynus/projeqtor/branches/V9.2/projeqtor/docs/user/Gui.rst

       .. compound:: Columns order

          Use the selector area Button icon drag to reorder fields with drag & drop feature.

+         You can also move the columns directly on the list with the drag and drop by placing you on the name of the latter.

       .. compound:: Column size